Frequently asked questions.

 DAPPv+L4: includes protection against all of the above mentioned viruses but gives additional protection for your dog against Leptospirosis 4-Way (a bacterial infection that can also spread to humans).
 To not only prevent illness for your pet, this vaccine is recommend to prevent illness to you and your family.

-What is Bordetella and why is it important for my dog to receive this inoculation?
+What is IntraTrac3 (generically referred to as Bordetella) and why is it important for my dog to receive this inoculation?

 How do microchips work and why would my pet need one?